-It’s hard trying to rebuild your life after major losses, but this step will at least make it simpler to get started.
-The Federal Emergency Management Agency provides a financial preparedness checklist here to help you make sure you have the essential items stored.
+It’s hard trying to rebuild your life after major losses, but this step will at least make it easier to get started.
+The Federal Emergency Management Agency provides a financial preparedness checklist to help you identify essential items that should be stored.

 2. Have a plan

 What if this hypothetical disaster strikes in the middle of the day?
 Both spouses are at work — in different places, most likely — and the kids are at school.
 You need to have an idea of where to connect.
-The family residence is an obvious first choice, but in many disasters, that’s just not viable.
+The family residence is an obvious first choice.
+However, in many disasters, that’s just not viable.

 Don’t rely on using your cellphones to keep in touch.
 When disaster strikes, networks tend to be overwhelmed as everyone tries to call or text.
 Power outages also may disrupt the number of available cell towers.
 Texting uses less data than calling, so try that first.
 But make sure everyone knows to meet at your preset location if technology fails you.

-If you have small children, make sure your caregiver, be that a long-term nanny or short-term babysitter knows the plan.
-Because briefing a teenage babysitter might end up scaring them off, you might just want to have instructions written down, and let them know where those written instructions are.
-You should also familiarize yourself with plans at your child’s school.
-It would be a very unusual school that would send the children out unsupervised after a disaster, but you should know what the school plans to do, and how you might communicate with them.
+If you have small children, make sure your caregiver –be that a long-term nanny or short-term baby sitter — knows the plan.
+Have instructions written down, and let the caregiver know where those written instructions are located.
+Familiarize yourself with plans at your child’s school.
+In the event of a disaster, know what the school plans to do, and how you might communicate with staff there.

 3. Build and maintain an emergency kit